tensorpack/tensorpack/examples/ImageNetModels/README.md

 To train any of the models, just do `./{model}.py --data /path/to/ilsvrc`.
 Expected format of data directory is described in [docs](http://tensorpack.readthedocs.io/en/latest/modules/dataflow.dataset.html#tensorpack.dataflow.dataset.ILSVRC12).
-Pretrained models can be downloaded at [tensorpack model zoo](http://models.tensorpack.com/).
+Some pretrained models can be downloaded at [tensorpack model zoo](http://models.tensorpack.com/).

 ### ShuffleNet